ChangePool/WorkplaceDAO/docs/RealFi/SolutionScope.md

 ## Features and Capabilities

+Establishing a RealFi DAO for SPOs participating in the Accelerator Program supports high-level company goals by:

+* Engaging SPOs beyond the duration of the current, alpha cohort participating in the Accelerator Program
+* Capturing knowledge in the alpha cohort for future cohorts
+* Encouraging cooperative behaviour that RealFi and Web3 need in order to succeed
+* Fostering initiative in a social network to benefit RealFi as well as the RealFi community
+* Integrating and establishing RealFi into the Cardano ecosystem and culture
+* Mining existing and new relationships between SPOs to improve the resilience of RealFi and Cardano networks

 The RealFi DAO aims to develop RealFi as a platform and ecosystem where people build on leveraging common resources and third parties.
 <!-- to generate network effects, driving and expediating growth. -->